hico-horiuchi/org-bullets/README.md

     (add-hook 'org-mode-hook (lambda () (org-bullets-mode 1)))

 select, do [M-x eval-region].
 The *s will be replaced with circle bullets next time you open an org file

+<h4>Replace bullets</h4>
+When you replace bullets with circle, or circle to bullets:

+    M-x org-bullets-replace